induslevel/gitbook/technical-configuration-options/docker-opencats-installation-instructions.md

 \##docker-compose.yml

-To build / install all images, it is possible to write `docker-compose.yml` file containg all containers definitions.
+To build / install all images, it is possible to write `docker-compose.yml` file containing all containers definitions.
 Example of `docker-compose.yml`

 ```yml
 opencats: